 Learn how to channel your feelings into creativity.
 If you’re intimidated by even the thought of art or anything creative, don’t be.
 You don’t need a great eye or advanced skill to complete her exercises.
 Just a willingness to play with paint and time to express your feelings in color and shapes.
 You can do it alone or do it with family.

 GOOP included both diet and exercise sessions to help participants develop a strategy for maintaining good health.
 The diet session was really interesting to me.

 Dr. Avanti Kumar-Singh shared her story about healing herself through Ayurvedic principles after training in Western medicine.
 If you’re not familiar with Ayurvedic eating, it has 4 principles:

-1/ What you eat: What matters the least of the four principles but the key to “what” is that your food should be fresh, seasonal and grown locally.
+1/ What you eat: Interestingly, what matters the least of the four principles.
+However, the key to “what” is that your food should be fresh, seasonal and grown locally.
 The short story is to follow nature.

 2/ Why you eat: Why is about understanding your feelings when you eat.
 Many of us eat for reasons other than hunger.
 So think about what you are feeling when you eat.

 3/ Where you eat: Where is about taking time to enjoy your food and the experience of eating it.
 Many of us have formed bad habits of eating in our car, at our desks and in front of our television at the end of a long day.
-Try to break yourself of those habits and create an experience [plate mats, cloth napkins and candles] so that you can really enjoy the food.
+Try to break yourself of those habits and create an experience [place mats, cloth napkins and candles] so that you can really enjoy the food.

 4/ How much: How much is about the quantity and time of day.
 While the principle is pretty prescriptive about when to eat breakfast, lunch and dinner.
 The most important take away is to eat your largest meal midday when your internal fire is the hottest.